baklysystems/laravel-chat-messenger/README.md

     ...
 ];
 ```
-Then, run `php artisan vendor:publish` to publish the config file, controller and assets.
+Then, run `php artisan vendor:publish` to publish the config file, MessageController and assets.

+Make sure to add `@yield('css-styles')` in your app/master head section and `@yield('js-scripts')` to your app/master scripts section, or edit section naming in `view/vendor/messenger/messenger.blade.php`

+JQuery is required for the messenger script.

-And voila, you can start conversation with any user by linking to [your-domain.com/messenger/t/{userId}]().
+And voila, you can start conversation with any user by linking to `your-domain.com/messenger/t/{userId}`.

 ## Customization